JuliaManifolds/ManoptExamples.jl/docs/src/examples/Constrained-Mean-Hn.md

 σ_range = [ 1.5/sqrt(sqrt(n-1)) for n ∈ n_range]
 ```

-Our data consists of $N=200$ points, where we skew the data a bit to force the mean to be outside of the constrained set $\mathcal C$.
+The data consists of $N=200$ points, where we skew the data a bit to force the mean to be outside of the constrained set $\mathcal C$.

 ## Cost, gradient and projection

 We can formulate the constrained problem above in two different forms.
-Both share a cost adn require a gradient.
+Both share a cost and require a gradient.
 For performance reasons, we also provide a mutating variant of the gradient

 ``` julia
 f(M, p; pts=[]) = 1 / (2 * length(pts)) .* sum(distance(M, p, q)^2 for q in pts)